-I remember in elementary school when boys would tell me I was fat and ugly and had big ears (I was a chubby kid).
+I remember in elementary school when boys would tell me I was fat and ugly and had big ears.

 I remember going to a wedding in grade 5 and watching as a relative I didn’t know gushed over how adorable my younger brother and sister were.
 She didn’t even look at me.

 I remember during Christmas some many years ago when one of my relatives said to me in a condescending tone, “You know why your cousin works at Hollister?
 Because she’s pretty.”

 READ ALSO: How to Find the Perfect Significant Other